m1k1o/neko/webpage/docs/configuration/desktop.md

     socket: "/tmp/xf86-input-neko.sock" # default
 ```

-- `enabled` enables the input device support.
+- <Def id="input.enabled" /> enables the input device support.
 If not specified, the default is `false`.
-- `socket` refers to the socket file that the custom driver creates.
+- <Def id="input.socket" /> refers to the socket file that the custom driver creates.
 If not specified, the default is `/tmp/xf86-input-neko.sock`.

 :::info
 When using Docker, the custom driver is already included in the image and the socket file is created at `/tmp/xf86-input-neko.sock`.
 Therefore, no additional configuration is needed.
 :::

-## Unminimize
+## Unminimize {#unminimize}

 Most of the time, only a single application is used in the minimal desktop environment without any taskbar or desktop icons.
 It could happen that the user accidentally minimizes the application and then it is not possible to restore it.
 To prevent this, we can use the `unminimize` feature that simply listens for the minimize event and restores the window back to the original state.